LandRegistry/local-land-charges/migration/delivering-migration.md

           <h3><span class='heading-content'>Scanning your non- digital data</span></h3>
         </div>
         <div class='step-by-step-content'>
-          <h4 class='heading-small'>Purpose and best practice</h4>
+          <h4 class='heading-small'>Purpose</h4>
-          <p>To provide an overview of what a local authority needs to consider when preparing for HM Land Registry or their Delivery Partners to scan their non-digital data.
+          <p>An overview of the things a local authority needs to consider when preparing for HM Land Registry or their Delivery Partners to scan their non-digital data.
 This includes identifying what needs to be scanned and the location and volume of the non-digital data.</p>
+          <h4 class='heading-small'>Best practice</h4>
           <p>Scanning is usually undertaken by HM Land Registry or their Delivery Partners and is generally completed off-site.</p>
           <p>The non-digital data will be collected from the local authority and returned in the same format once the scanning has been completed.
 Only non-digital data that is required for migrating onto the HM Land Registry digital register will be included in the scanning exercise.</p>
           <h4 class='heading-small'>Benefits</h4>